Perrshan/Data-Structure-Tutorial/linked_list.md

         self.prev = None
 ```

-This function sets the default prev and next values as None so that later functions in the linked list class can assign each value correctly.
+This function sets the default `prev` and `next` values as `None` so that later functions in the linked list class can assign each value correctly.

 ## Class and Functions for a Linked List

-All of the functions that will be used to populate a linked list will be within the `"class LinkedList:"` code.
-Buckle up because in order to make a linked list have all the functionality a normal list has you need to create some basic functions.
+All the functions that will be used to populate a linked list will be within the `"class LinkedList:"` code.
+Buckle up because to make a linked list have all the functionality a normal list has you need to create some basic functions.

 At the bottom of all these functions I will include a link to a Python file that will have all the functions pasted for easy use.